United States

 Each of these is a meaningful market in its own right.
 Dallas-Fort Worth is the largest B2B-friendly Southern metro and anchors US energy, telecom, and services.
 Atlanta is the largest Southern metro by population and a hub for logistics, media, and professional services.
 Phoenix is the US Sun Belt growth capital and increasingly a financial services back-office hub.
 Denver anchors the Mountain West and combines tech growth with traditional resource and services sectors.
 Seattle concentrates cloud computing, e-commerce (Amazon), and aerospace.
 Miami is the US-Latin America bridge market with unique bilingual SEO considerations.

 The pattern with Tier 2 metros: competition is real but proportional.
-Rankings are achievable on $3,500–$6,000/month budgets.
+Rankings are achievable on Growth-tier $2,300/month to Franchise $5,100/month budgets.
 Local press and trade publications still move needles.
 And the businesses I work with in these markets tend to outperform their Tier 1 counterparts on cost-per-ranking by substantial margins.

 Tier 3 metros and secondary markets.

 Nashville, Charlotte, Salt Lake City, Indianapolis, Kansas City, Columbus, Portland, Raleigh, every one of these US metros has real search demand and underoptimized competition.
-For a service business or regional brand operating in a secondary metro, SEO is often the single highest-ROI channel available, and retainers in the $2,500–$4,500 range produce meaningful results quickly.
+For a service business or regional brand operating in a secondary metro, SEO is often the single highest-ROI channel available, and retainers in the Starter $1,200/month to Growth $2,300/monthrange produce meaningful results quickly.
 If you are a Nashville law firm, a Charlotte financial advisor, a Salt Lake City healthcare practice, you are playing in a market where half your competition is running template sites from regional SEO shops.
 The ceiling is higher than you think.

 Chapter 03 · Verticals and sectors